jmorales113/Pip-Boy/README.md

 ## Description

-Pip-boy home layout with some functionality.
-Bootstrap CSS framework used.
+Pip-boy home layout with Bootstrap CSS framework used.

 ## Table of Contents